DietMocha/brume/projects/index.md

 Image recognition |
 >My upcoming capstone at General Assembly.
 In simple terms, I am challenging myself to build a google translate for American Sign Language Images.
 My script will read images run it though a convolutional neural network

+Loan Prediction | <a href="https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/lb?page=8">rank: 2197 user: lennjume</a>
+>With materials and a target from a <a href="https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/">Hackathon</a> we began to predict whether or not a person would be approved for a loan based on simple features.
+We had a 2 hour class challenge to score our submitted predictions.
+We thought it was more effective to pair programming, rather than each work on coding separately or together.
+It was actually the reason we won as I was the only individual reading the rules entirely and paying attention to banter and suggestions in the classroom.
+We won the deadline round with 76.4 from our mvp, because we were the only submission on time.
+We did however lose the best of round where we finished with 77.78 and lost to 78.4.
+Since there are 300 days left in the competition I will be continuing my analysis after GA graduation.

 Iowa Liquor |
 >